 - Prices that have been paid for Peruvian items

-What Is Important to Know About the Decision Making Process?
+Important Things to Know About the Decision Making Process

 - Even though many people may be involved in your meetings, the most senior manager in attendance will likely make the final decision.
 Consequently, it’s important to defer to that person and cultivate a relationship with them.